 Chick'ncone, a novelty chain selling handheld chicken & waffles, is set to open a branch at 370 Lenox Avenue between W 128th and W 129th Streets.

-On Columbia's rising Manhattanville campus, a food hall from chef Franklin Becker will be taking over the northeast corner of 3227 Broadway and W 130th Street with bites that could include hummus, Southern biscuits and square pie pizza.
+On Columbia's rising Manhattanville campus, a food hall from chef Franklin Becker will be taking over the northeast corner of 3227 Broadway and W 130th Street with bites including hummus, Southern biscuits and square pie pizza.
 Eater NY reports the space is set to debut this spring.

 Belle Harlem chef Darryl Burnette has been previewing the menu of his new cafe, Ink, set to open right next door at 2363 Adam Clayton Powell Jr. Boulevard between W 138th and W 139th Streets.
 Already a hit: the made-from-scratch bagels served with lox.